Lightweight optimization with local, global, population-based and sequential techniques across mixed search spaces

 D -.->|warm start| O

-Search Space: Defines valid parameter combinations as NumPy arrays.
-Each key is a parameter name, each value is an array of allowed values.
+Search Space: Defines valid parameter ranges and choices.
+Each key is a parameter name, each value is a tuple (min, max) for continuous, a NumPy array for discrete, a list for categorical, or a SciPy distribution.

 Objective Function: Your function to maximize.
 Takes a dictionary of parameters, returns a score.
 Use negation to minimize.